jsonjavascriptdebuggingtutorial

 userId: user.id,

-referral: promoCode || undefined, // if no promo, property is dropped
+referralCode: promoCode || undefined, // dropped if falsy!

 };

-// API expected: {"userId": 42, "referral": null}
+// API expected: '{"userId":42,"referralCode":null}'

-Fix — use null explicitly:
+Fix — use null for absent optional fields:

 javascript